jakubsvec001/root_directory/README.md

 ## **Business Problem**
 ### _- Single-Source Truth on Wikipedia_

 The method used to develop Wikipedia into the largest and most comprehensive encyclopedia in the world, and simultaneously the fifth most visited website in the world, is `based the way that readers consume articles and the way that editors collaborate on Wikipedia`.
-The most important thing readers and editors of Wikipedia share with one another is that they both interact with the website on the article-to-article level.
-Most Wikipedia articles are found not by using Wikipedia's content curation system, but instead through Google or Bing searches.
-Very rarely do readers and editors engage with the inter-article relationships of topics This article-level development allowed Wikipedia to grow quickly and produce high-quality articles and it may have been reasonable to hope that an emergent property of Wikipedia's would include a self-organizing, coherent categorization system.
+The most important thing readers and editors of Wikipedia share with one another is that they both interact with the website on level of individual articles.
+Most Wikipedia articles consumed or edited not by using Wikipedia's content curation system, but instead through Google or Bing searches.
+Very rarely do readers and editors engage with the inter-article relationships of topics.
+This article-level development allowed Wikipedia to grow quickly and produce high-quality articles and it may have been reasonable to hope that an emergent property of Wikipedia's would include a self-organizing, coherent categorization system.

 This has turned out to not be the case.
 For proof, see the following links to as sample of different categorization tools: